 - Complete all Modules in a timely fashion.
 Each module includes reading assignments, lecture videos and additional material that help students understand the material better.
 Assignments will begin on the first week of classes.
-If you do not login to the class website and work on the content weekly, the assignments will be late and will be penalized. - Attend all Zoom lectures. - Complete all weekly video quizzes by their due date. - Complete all homework sets by their due date. - Complete one observing project during the term and submit the project report.
+If you do not login to the class website and work on the content weekly, the assignments will be late and will be penalized. - Attend all Zoom lectures.
+While in zoom you need to be present the whole class time for attendance to count.
+We will move from the main room to smaller groups to work on problems. - Complete all weekly video quizzes by their due date. - Complete all homework sets by their due date. - Complete one observing project during the term and submit the project report.
 The class project will be time consuming and you will need to work on it throughout the semester to be able to finish the assignment on time. - Complete two proctored exams.